 Health.
 A human condition with physical, social and psychological dimensions, each characterized on a continuum with positive and negative poles.
 Positive health is associated with a capacity to enjoy life and to withstand challenges; it is not merely the absence of disease.
 Negative health is associated with illness, and in the extreme, with premature death.

 Health-enhancing physical activity.
 Activity that, when added to baseline activity, produces health benefits.
 Brisk walking, jumping rope, dancing, playing tennis or soccer, lifting weights, climbing on playground equipment at recess, and doing yoga are all examples of health-enhancing physical activity.

 Intensity.
-Intensity refers to how much work is being performed, or the magnitude of the effort required, to perform an activity or exercise.
-Also see How to Measure Physical Activity
+Intensity refers to how much work is being performed, or the amount of effort required, to perform an activity or exercise.
+Also see How to Measure the Intensity of Physical Activity

 Lifestyle activities.
 Frequently used to encompass activities that a person carries out in the course of daily life and that can contribute to sizable energy expenditure.
 Examples include taking the stairs instead of using the elevator, walking to do errands instead of driving, getting off a bus one stop early, or parking farther away than usual to walk to a destination.